 As you can see 'Reading Widely' is important.
 But what does it actually mean?
-Children need to be exposed to a wide range of literature both read by them and to them in order to gain and understand new vocabulary and gain understanding of experiences outside their own.
+Children need to be exposed to a wide range of literature read to them initially in order to gain and understand new vocabulary and gain understanding of experiences outside their own.